 5. Push-Ups

-Though not strictly a battle rope exercise, it is a part of this complete workout.
+Though not strictly a battle rope exercise, push-ups are part of this complete workout.

-As you push up, imagine pushing from your chest muscles especially (instead of initiating from the arms only).
-Beginners separate your feet wide; advanced-level athletes keep feet together.
+As you push up, imagine pushing from your pectoral muscles especially (instead of initiating from the arms only).
+Beginners separate their feet wide; advanced-level athletes keep their feet together.

 3 sets of 10 reps.
 Beginners can lower their knees to the mat.
-There are more push-ups coming later in the workout, so save some juice in your battery!
+More push-ups are coming later in the workout, so save some juice in your battery!

 6. Double-Handed Waves